 But the payment processor your nonprofit uses for online fundraising has a big impact on your donors’ experiences.
 Therefore, it also affects your relationship with donors and your ability to convert and retain them.

-At Classy, we’ve spent the last year working on a system we call Classy Pay, which will give our nonprofit partners more flexibility and freedom than ever before when it comes to payment methods and payment processors.
 Read on to learn just why payment processors matter and how the right ones can help organizations raise more money.

 Payment Processor vs. Payment Method